rebeccadavidsson/project/README.md

   * In `barcharts.js` an array of foodnames is made out of 'foods = ["easter-egg", "apricot", "blueberry", "strawberry"]'
   * in `linechart.js`, an array of foodnames is made out of 'dataset = ["empanada", "quinoa", "cauliflower", "coffee"]'
 5. If you want to change the years (for example to 2004-2019 instead of 2004-2016), add these years to the years array in `main.js` and other files.
+6. Main functions are called from `main.js`.
+Take out unnecessary functions such as exploreBarCharts() and makeUnderSunburst() if you don't want to use them.

   [![BCH compliance](https://bettercodehub.com/edge/badge/rebeccadavidsson/project?branch=master)](https://bettercodehub.com/)